Antificial/antificial/README.md

 $ python main.py
 ```

+### Known Errors
-Should you encounter an error like this: `Cython is missing, it's required for compiling kivy !` after installing the requirements through `pip`, please `pip install Cython` and then try again.
+##### `Cython is missing, it's required for compiling kivy!`:
+This likely occurs after trying to install the requirements through `pip`.
+Please `pip install Cython` and then try again.

+##### `No module named 'cv2'`:
+Likely occurs after trying to start the program for the first time.
+Sometimes when creating a virtual environment, python does not copy the link to OpenCV, so it has to be done manually afterwards.
+The original link can be found in the `site-packages` of the respective original python installation, e.g. `/usr/local/lib/python3.6/site-packages/cv2.so`.
+To re-establish the link in the virtual environment, simply copy the link into it like this, then run the program again:
+`cp /usr/local/lib/python3.6/site-packages/cv2.so venv/lib/python3.6/site-packages/cv2.so`.

 ## Contributors